History of the NFL in Los Angeles: Three franchises apply to move

 By June 2015, the NFL had sent requests regarding the possibility of temporarily hosting football games to five venues: the Los Angeles Memorial Coliseum and Dodger Stadium in Los Angeles; Rose Bowl in Pasadena; Angel Stadium in Anaheim; and StubHub Center in Carson.
 Refusals were issued by both Angel Stadium, for conflicts with the Major League Baseball season, and the Rose Bowl, expressing more interest in a music festival.
-On October 23, 2015, Mark Fabiani, spokesperson for the Chargers, confirmed that the team planned to officially notify the NFL about its intentions to relocate to Los Angeles in January during the timetable when teams can request to relocate.
-All three teams filed the required paperwork to relocate on January 4.
+On October 23, 2015, Mark Fabiani, spokesperson for the Chargers, confirmed that the team planned to officially notify the NFL about its intentions to move to Los Angeles in January during the timetable when teams can request to move.
+All three teams filed the required paperwork to move on January 4.

 The Rams return

 Weeks later, the NFL owners gathered in Houston for a meeting on January 12 and January 13, a meeting that decided the end of the Los Angeles race.
 A few days before the scheduled owners meeting, Dallas Cowboys owner Jerry Jones suggested that the St. Louis Rams and San Diego Chargers should share Stan Kroenke's SoFi Stadium.
 This suggestion was taken as a possible option discussed in the Houston meetings.
 During the Los Angeles meeting, the Committee on Los Angeles Opportunities, which consists of six NFL owners, favored the Carson project over the Rams' Inglewood project.
 However, in the first round of voting during the meeting, the Rams and the Inglewood proposal got the greater number of votes than the Carson project with the former receiving 21 votes and the latter receiving 11 votes.
 As the Rams and the Inglewood proposal did not meet the required 24 votes a second round of voting was undertaken.
 In the second round of voting, the Rams' Inglewood project received 20 votes with the Chargers and Raiders Carson proposal only having 12.
-Eventually, the Inglewood proposal received 30 votes and the Carson proposal receiving only 2; meaning that, after 21 consecutive seasons without an NFL franchise, Los Angeles finally had an NFL team.
+Eventually, the Inglewood proposal received 30 votes and the Carson proposal receiving only two; meaning that, after 21 consecutive seasons without an NFL franchise, Los Angeles finally had an NFL team.

-After hours of finding a compromise, the Rams relocated to Los Angeles, with the Chargers having the option to join them (had the Chargers declined to exercise that option, the Raiders would have also had this option).
-The league had set a relocation fee of $550 million for any team approved for relocation.
+After hours of finding a compromise, the Rams moved to Los Angeles, with the Chargers having the option to join them (had the Chargers declined to exercise that option, the Raiders would have also had this option).
+The league had set a moving fee of $550 million for any team approved to move.
 The Rams played seven home games per season at the Los Angeles Memorial Coliseum from 2016 until 2019 (as part of the deal, the Rams agreed to host one game in London per year as part of the NFL International Series) and then moved to their new stadium, SoFi Stadium in Inglewood for the 2020 season.